gabischool/Responsive-Design/README.md

 ### Task 1: Set up Project

 New features of a project should occur in a new branch in the same repository.
-Follow these steps to set up and work on your project from yesterday:
+Follow these steps to set up and work on your project from last lecture:

+- [ ] `Fork` this project
+- [ ] `Clone` this project into your computer
-- [ ] `cd` into the restaurant folder
+- [ ] `cd` into the project
 - [ ] Create a new branch from `<YourfirstName-YourlastName>`:

 ```bash